day50-dev/Streamdown/README.md

 Streamdown works with any streaming markdown such as [simonw's llm](https://github.com/simonw/llm) or even something basic like curl.

-It is designed for AI and can be used to do parser based sophisticated pipelines and routing cracking open various monolithic AI solutions and allowing them to integrate.
+It is designed for AI and can be used to do parser based sophisticated pipelines and routing cracking open various monolithic AI solutions to permit them to integrate.
+Think of it as output level routing.

+You can also just use it like a normal person.

 It supports standard piping and files as arguments like any normal pager but can also run as a wrapper so you retain full keyboard interactivity.
 Arrow keys, control, alt, all still work.
 ```bash